Ground Truth: What Sexual Compulsivity Actually Is

 Handling Lapses Without Collapse

 A lapse is data, not doom.
-Ask three questions: What was the cue, what was my state, what will I change next time.
+Ask three questions: what was the cue, what was my state, and what will I change next time.
 Then implement the smallest adjustment that would have blocked the loop.
-Quick learning encodes recovery rather than failure.
-Measure recovery time as a key metric, because getting back on plan faster is a real form of progress.
-Name the difference between a lapse and a relapse, since one moment does not define your identity unless you let it multiply.
+Quick learning encodes recovery rather than failure, and measuring recovery time reveals real progress.

 Do a 24-hour pre-mortem after a stumble and plan the riskiest windows before they arrive.
 Change your environment within five minutes of a lapse, because new surroundings make new choices easier.
 Call one trusted person and state the next concrete action so accountability replaces rumination.